practicalli/clojure/README.md

 The website will open at <http://localhost:8000>

 If making smaller changes, then only rebuild the content that changes, speeding up the local development process

 ```shell
 make docs-changed
 ```

+> NOTE: navigation changes may not be correctly reflected without reloading the page in the web browser or carrying out a full `make docs` build